Gravitational Field and Gravitational Potential

 \[M = \frac{4}{3}\pi\rho(a^3 - b^3) \label{eqn:mass_of_shell}\tag{18}\]Therefore, the potential is:

-\[\boxed{\Phi(R>a) = -\frac{GM}{R}} \label{eqn:spherical_shell_outside_2}\tag{19}\]Comparing the gravitational potential due to a point mass $M$ in equation ($\ref{eqn:g_potential}$) with the result we just obtained in ($\ref{eqn:spherical_shell_outside_2}$), we see they are identical.
-This means that when calculating the gravitational potential at a point outside a spherically symmetric distribution of matter, we can consider all the mass to be concentrated at the center.
-Most spherical celestial bodies of significant size, such as the Earth or Moon, fall into this category, as they can be considered as countless overlapping spherical shells with the same center but different diameters, like Matryoshka dolls.
-This provides the justification for treating celestial bodies like the Earth or Moon as point masses without size mentioned at the beginning of this article.
+\[\boxed{\Phi(R>a) = -\frac{GM}{R}} \label{eqn:spherical_shell_outside_2}\tag{19}\]Comparing the gravitational potential due to a point mass of mass $M$ in equation ($\ref{eqn:g_potential}$) with the result just obtained ($\ref{eqn:spherical_shell_outside_2}$), we see they are identical.
+This means that when calculating the gravitational potential at any external point due to a spherically symmetric mass distribution, we can assume all mass is concentrated at the center.
+Most spherical celestial bodies of a certain size or larger, such as Earth or the Moon, fall into this category, as they can be considered as countless spherical shells with the same center but different diameters nested like Matryoshka dolls.
+This provides the justification for assuming celestial bodies like Earth or the Moon as point masses without size in calculations mentioned at the beginning of this post.

 When $R<b$